 The real story of Dracula:

-Moreover, you should visit one of the largest squares in the center of the city called the Unirii Square.
+- Unirii Square– one of the largest squares in the center of the city.
 There you can visit the church Curtea de Arges.
 It is a lovely church full of beautiful religious icons.
-From there you should go and explore the Old Town.
+Then you should go and explore the Old Town.
 There you can visit the oldest part of a town called Curtea Veche.
 This town was built in the ruling period of Vlad III- Dracula.

+Moreover, while you are in Romania, it is nice to visit the Gothic city of Brasov, which is located in central Romania.
+While staying there I would recommend you to visit the old town because it is very beautiful.
+The architecture of the city is magnificent and also it shows the history of the city.
+The city has at least two entrances that still exist.
 In the center of the city there is the recognizable Casa Sfatului, which is an ancient, storied town-hall building.
 Also there, is located one of the oldest houses called Residence Hircher.
 Which is in ownership of a rich merchant.
 Nearby, you can spend time visiting the Black Church, which some say that is the biggest one that is built in Gothic style.

 All in all, if you ever get the chance to visit Romania, I highly recommend you do it.
 Try to visit all of these places and stay approximately five days.